 My mind has been all over the place this week.
-I’ve been struggling to write, starting a number of blogs but unable to find the right words.
+I’ve been struggling to write, starting a number of blog posts but unable to find the right words to finish them.

-Today I woke up feeling a bit more adventurous, considering I hadn’t slept well this was nothing short of a miracle.
-I started to look at my bucket list.
+Today I woke up feeling a bit more adventurous.
+Considering I hadn’t slept well, this was nothing short of a miracle.
+I started to look at my London bucket list.
 I wanted to go somewhere that would look beautiful in the October sun, but somewhere I hadn’t been before.
 Nothing on my bucket list took my fancy, so I started to flick through Instagram and found a saved link to Holland Park.
-I had wanted to go for sometime but kept forgetting to add it to my list.
+I’d wanted to go for some time but kept forgetting to add it to my bucket list.
 As I looked at the warm sunshine outside, I realised it would be a perfect day to go.

 My only disappointment…why on earth hadn’t I been before?

 As soon as I entered the park (there are a couple of entrances, but I entered from the entrance nearest to Holland Park underground station), it took my breath away.

 The park entrance is walled, and as you walk through the gate, its like stepping into another world.

 As I walked further into the park, the scene became more and more autumnal.
 The Acer’s almost stole the show, until I stumbled across the Kyoto Garden, which quite simply took my breath away.
 I’ve never felt the urge to visit Japan, but if their gardens are anything like the one here in Holland Park, then Japan is also now firmly on my bucket list.
 The colours were spectacular, and despite the large number of tourists trying to get that perfect Instagram shot, it was surprisingly peaceful.

 The Kyoto Garden was gifted to London from the Japanese city of Kyoto in 1991 following a long standing friendship between Japan and Great Britain.